The 154th Travers Stakes at Saratoga Race Course

 - Point Given, a gorgeous, big, 17hh monster, won the Travers on August 25, 2001.
 That day, Point Given drew a record Travers Stakes Day crowd, 60,486 fans.
 The race brought in a total betting handle of $34,529,273.
 This was also a Saratoga record to that date.

 The Travers Trophy is known as the Man O' War Cup, and was designed by Tiffany & Co.
 The trophy was named for Samuel Riddle's great Champion: Mr. Riddle donated the trophy as the permanent award for winning the race.
-A gold-plated replica is presented to the winner every year, by a member of the Riddle family.
+Typically, a gold-plated replica is presented to the winner every year by a member of the Riddle family.

 The Travers Canoe

 The Travers Canoe has been a lovely tribute to the winners of the Travers every year since 1961.
 The canoe is painted in the colors of the silks of the reigning Travers winner.
 A canoe has been a fixture in the infield pond since 1926, but it wasn't until 1961 that the canoe became affiliated with the Travers.

 The City of Saratoga Springs typically celebrates the entire week leading up to Travers Day with various events, including live music, as part of a Travers Festival.